Zoroaster: Place

 Apart from these indications in Middle Persian sources that are open to interpretations, there are a number of other sources.
-The Greek and Latin sources are divided on the birthplace of Zarathustra.
-There are many Greek accounts of Zarathustra, referred usually as Persian or Perso-Median Zoroaster; Ctesias located him in Bactria, Diodorus Siculus placed him among Ariaspai (in Sistan), Cephalion and Justin suggest east of greater Iran whereas Pliny and Origen suggest west of Iran as his birthplace.
-Moreover, they have the suggestion that there has been more than one Zoroaster.
+The Greek and Latin sources are divided on the birthplace of Zoroaster.
+Among the Greek accounts, Ctesias located him in Bactria, Diodorus Siculus placed him among Ariaspai (in Sistan), Cephalion and Justin suggests east of greater Iran, whereas Pliny and Origen suggest west of Iran as his birthplace.
+Moreover, there is the suggestion that there has been more than one Zoroaster.